Finance & Accounting12 min read

 PSI's LOFT Technology

-PSI uses Linear on the Fly Testing (LOFT), meaning each candidate receives a unique exam assembled in real-time from a question pool.
-This is different from fixed-form testing — your exam won't be identical to anyone else's, though all versions test the same content specifications.
+PSI uses Linear on the Fly Testing (LOFT): each candidate receives a unique exam assembled in real-time from a large question pool.
+Your form will not be identical to anyone else's, though every version maps to the same content specifications and passing standard.
+There is no way to game the order - focus on mastery, not patterns.

 Tips for Your First PSI Experience

-1. Arrive 30 minutes early — new check-in procedures take longer the first time
+1. Arrive (or log in) 15-30 minutes early - new check-in procedures take longer the first time

 How to Use the 4-Month Blackout Strategically